-Strong windstorms and rain swept across the western and central parts of Turkey on Wednesday and Thursday, killing at least four people, blowing the roofs off several houses and even shaking the Bosporus Bridge in Istanbul.
+Strong windstorms and rain swept across the Western and central parts of Turkey on Wednesday and Thursday, killing at least four people, blowing the roofs off several houses and even shaking the Bosporus Bridge in İstanbul.

 In Göynük, a district of the western province of Bolu, a man trying to repair a damaged roof died after being knocked over by strong winds and falling off the roof.

 Strong winds claimed another life in the western province of Denizli when a man lost control of his motorcycle and crashed.

 In Sakarya’s Sapanca district, two people died when the car they were in was blown off into a river due to the storm on Wednesday.
 The Bosporus Bridge was temporarily closed to traffic due to the storm, and the roof of İstanbul’s historic Grand Bazaar was also damaged on Wednesday.
 Most of the European side of the city was blanketed in dust.
 Several trees fell over in İstanbul’s Yenibosna neighborhood and traffic on the E-5 highway was temporarily halted.